 Read more about Anse Marron and other secluded beaches in Seychelles here.

-One of the most beautiful beaches of the island, often deserted, with huge boulders, turquoise water and fantastic landscape.
-Ride your bike along a slowly ascending hill to get there, around 6 kilometres/30 minutes ride from the jetty; it’s not well signposted so check out before on google maps or simply ask around.
-Once you arrive at Grand Anse, leave your bike near the nearby restaurant and walk down the path.
+One of the island’s most beautiful beaches, often deserted, with huge boulders, turquoise water, and a fantastic landscape, is Grand Anse.
+Ride your bike along a slowly ascending hill to get there, around 6 kilometers/30 minutes ride from the jetty; it’s not well signposted, so check out before on google maps or ask around.
+Once you arrive at Grand Anse, leave your bike near the nearby restaurant, and walk down the path.
 Bring plenty of water since there are no amenities on the beach.
-While the entrance into the water is steep and there is not much shadow to escape from the sun, the beach is stunning.
+While the water entrance is steep and there is not much shadow to escape from the sun, the beach is stunning.
 Beware, sometimes the currents can be strong!

 In my opinion, Anse Cocos is the most beautiful beach on La Digue and a must for everyone visiting Seychelles.
 From Petite Anse, hike another 30 minutes until you reach Anse Cocos.
-The hike is a little bit more challenging, depending on your fitness level, the rocks can be slippery, so wear some proper shoes.
-Once here, you will encounter gorgeous golden sand, fantastic scenery and clear water.
+The hike is slightly more challenging, depending on your fitness level; the rocks can be slippery, so wear some proper shoes.
+Once here, you will encounter gorgeous golden sand, fantastic scenery, and clear water.
 There are not many spots to hide from the burning sun, but if you come early, you might find some.
 Don’t leave this place without enjoying a delicious cold drink at the Coco Bar!

 Bike North and To the East Part of LA DIGUE Island – This Side is a Little Bit Rockier

-Located in the north part of the island, less than 10 minutes bike ride from the jetty, Anse Severe is a calm, beautiful and very accessible beach.
+Located in the north part of the island, less than 10 minutes bike ride from the jetty, Anse Severe is a calm, beautiful, and very accessible beach.
 It’s a great spot to escape the sun as there is plenty of shadows.
-You can enjoy a coconut drink from the juice bars or you can taste some snacks from the little stand up the road.
-Also, the Aldabra tortoises roam free on the beach so don’t forget to snap a photo.
+You can enjoy a coconut drink from the juice bars, or you can taste some snacks from the little stand up the road.
+The Aldabra tortoises roam free on the beach, so don’t forget to snap a photo.

-Anse Patates is a small beach, with huge boulders, beautiful pristine water and plenty of shadows, accessible from Patratan Hotel.
-An excellent spot for snorkelling but be cautious as sometimes the currents can be rough.
+Anse Patates is a small beach, with huge boulders, beautiful pristine water, and plenty of shadows, accessible from Patratan Hotel.
+An excellent spot for snorkeling, but be cautious as sometimes the currents can be rough.

 Anse Gaulettes is a quiet, lovely beach just near the paved road, with plenty of shadows, big rocks and a fantastic view of the ocean.
 Swimming can be dangerous as the waves are enormous sometimes.